dask/dask/docs/source/index.rst

 **Graphs:**

-Dask graphs encode blocked algorithms in a
+Dask graphs encode algorithms in a simple format involving Python dicts, tuples, and functions.
+This graph format can be used in isolation from the dask collections.
+This section is useful for developers.

 .. toctree::
    :maxdepth: 1